Beta-glucans: benefits, dosage, contraindications

 Dyslipidemia ✪✪✪✪✪

-The meta-analysis examining the impact of oat beta-glucans on lipid profiles in hypercholesterolemic adults reveals significant reductions in total cholesterol and LDL cholesterol, without a significant impact on triglycerides or HDL cholesterol.
-The 13 randomized trials included, with a total of 927 participants, studied daily doses ranging from 1.5 g to 6 g over periods of 3 to 8 weeks.
+The meta-analysis examining the impact of oat beta-glucans on lipid profiles in hypercholesterolemic adults shows significant reductions in total cholesterol and LDL cholesterol, with no significant effect on triglycerides or HDL cholesterol.
+The 13 randomized trials included, totaling 927 participants, studied daily doses ranging from 1.5 g to 6 g over periods of 3 to 8 weeks.
 A minimum dose of 3 g per day is necessary for tangible effects on LDL and total cholesterol.
-This analysis confirms the efficacy of beta-glucans for managing dyslipidemias.
+This analysis confirms the effectiveness of beta-glucans for the management of dyslipidemia.

 Posologie